-A Dean’s Excuse is a written form signed by the residential college dean that authorizes the postponement of written work or exams during term-time.
-As your Dean, I am only able to grant Dean’s Excuses in certain circumstances, which are outlined in the Academic Regulations of Yale College.
+A Dean’s Excuse is a paper form signed by the residential college dean that authorizes the postponement of written work or exams during term-time.

-One last but essential remark about postponing work: at the end of term, everything changes.
-Only residential college deans can authorize extensions for outstanding work or make-up examinations after the close of the teaching term.
-I will circulate relevant information about extensions for end-of-term work and make-up final exams by email at the end of the semester.
-For now, please note that, after the close of regular term time, without WRITTEN permission from me, you will not to be able to postpone a final examination or any other end-of-term project, or regular course work due during the term itself, regardless of instructor permission.
+The rules governing the postponement of work at the end of term are different than those governing the postponement of work during the term.
+Only residential college deans can authorize extensions for work or make-up examinations after the close of the teaching term (i.e. after the end of reading week).
+Without WRITTEN permission from me, you will not to be able to postpone a final examination or any other end-of-term project, or regular course work due late in the term itself, regardless of whether the instructor has given you permission.

 II.
 How to request a Dean’s Excuse:

 If you find yourself in one of the situations listed above and require a Dean’s Excuse as a result, you should do three things:

 1) Please email the Dean as soon as you know that you need a postponement of written work, explaining briefly your reason for requesting a Dean’s Excuse.
 In your email request, please also include the following information:

 2. Name and contact information of your instructor(s) (and TA, if applicable)

 4. The original deadline of the assignment

 5. How much additional time you think you need (NB: make-up exams are scheduled by arrangement with the instructor, and so this applies to other written work)